4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/1-Introduction/1-Introduction.md

 [Next](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/2-MDM_Check_In_Protocol/MDM_Check_In_Protocol..html)

-**Important:** This documentation contains preliminary information about an API or technology in development.
-This information is subject to change, and software implemented according to this documentation should be tested with final operating system software.
 The Mobile Device Management (MDM) protocol provides a way for system administrators to send device management commands to managed iOS devices running iOS 4 and later, macOS devices running macOS v10.7 and later, and Apple TV devices running iOS 7 (Apple TV software 6.0) and later.
 Through the MDM service, an IT administrator can inspect, install, or remove profiles; remove passcodes; and begin secure erase on a managed device.
 The MDM protocol is built on top of HTTP, transport layer security (TLS), and push notifications.
 The related MDM check-in protocol provides a way to delegate the initial registration process to a separate server.
 MDM uses the Apple Push Notification Service (APNS) to deliver a “wake up” message to a managed device.
 The device then connects to a predetermined web service to retrieve commands and return results.